NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

     - Click "Format Your Visual" under the Visualization Pane
     - Scroll down to Row Headers and make sure "+/-" is turned off and "Stepped layout" is turned off.
     - ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Row%20Headers.png)
+* If you want to change the display view of the matrix table to the following:
+    -- Go